 What is a margin of profit?

-A profit margin expresses how much of every dollar of sales a company keeps in its earnings.
+A profit margin expresses how much of every pound of sales a company keeps in its earnings.
 At the same time, it takes into account the costs of serving customers to find the actual profit.